-Generally, posthumous degrees are conferred on institutional confer dates; not at the annual graduation ceremony.
-The intent is to honor the student and to celebrate his or her accomplishments in a meaningful way while avoiding an awkward public event.
+Generally, posthumous degrees are conferred on institutional conferral dates, not at the annual commencement ceremony.
+The intent is to honor the student and to celebrate his or her accomplishments in a meaningful way for the family.
 If a student was in his or her last semester, the family may submit, in writing, a request to have one family member accept the posthumous degree during commencement as part of the normal proceedings.
 The reading of the name will include "awarded posthumously" in the announcement and in the printed program.